Jetex (company): 2019–2022

 In January 2019, Jetex São Paulo began operations at the São Paulo–Guarulhos International Airport.
 By April 2019, Jetex added a third location in Japan at Osaka Kansai International Airport.

 In February 2020, Jetex opened North Africa's first private jet terminal at Marrakesh Menara Airport, bringing its total number of locations in Africa to 16.

 During the COVID-19 pandemic, Jetex, adapted to increased demand for charter flights and hygiene-focused services.
 According to Gulf Business, the company introduced measures like contactless procedures and aircraft disinfection to address health concerns among travelers.

 In 2021, Jetex signed an agreement with Falcon Aviation to manage its FBO and hangar at Al Maktoum International Airport in Dubai.

 In August 2021, the company started expanded its operations in Latin America with new locations in Argentina, Colombia, and Peru.
 At the same year, the company announced partnerships with JetClub to expand its HondaJet fractional ownership program, and with Eve, an Embraer Company, to deploy and operate urban air mobility (UAM) taxi systems.

 In January 2022, the company partnered with Berlin Neuhardenberg Airport to develop the world's first Pure Green Fixed Base Operator (FBO) in Berlin.

 In February, Jetex also launched a new FBO facility at Singapore's Seletar International Airport in partnership with Bombardier.

-In August 2022, Jetex announced its integration with the flight scheduling software developed by Leon Software.
-Clients of both companies had been seeking a more streamlined approach to their operations, prompting a collaboration that enables users to submit full-service requests and receive status updates and briefings from Jetex directly within Leon Software’s interface.
-It is part of the services offered by NKontrol, Jetex’s digitally driven operations team dedicated to developing software integrations and tools designed to enhance the efficiency and reliability of business aviation operations.

 In 2020–2022, Jetex received multiple awards at the World Travel Awards, including World's Leading FBO Brand, World's Leading FBO Terminal (for its VIP Terminal in Oman in 2019-2020 and for its Jetex Paris location in 2022), World's Leading FBO Jet Terminal (for its location in Paris in 2021), World's Leading Private Jet Travel Experience, etc.